How to care for your letterpress plates

 Store your polymer plates properly

 To preserve your plates, the manufacturers recommend storing polymer plates in a constant humidity between 50% and 60%.
-In the very least, avoid extreme fluctuations in humidity.
+At the very least, avoid extreme fluctuations in humidity.
 If stored properly (and cleaned correctly), your letterpress plates can last for one year or more.

 - For your exposed plates, maintain a constant humidity by storing plates in a ziplock bag.
 Keep your plates away from ultraviolet light that will crack the surface of your plate (i.e. store in a drawer or cabinet).